bechatman/chatlog-11ty/posts/best_album_of_2019.md

 The thing that first attracted me to Shadow of Intent was their musicality.
 Listening to “Melancholy” as a cohesive body, the pacing is right on point.
 The flow from song to song, and even the transitions between sections within songs, carries you on a sonic journey through the whole album.
-I noticed that they even seemed to dial back the use of gutturals, blending more of the vocals with the atmosphere of the music.
+I noticed that they even seemed to dial back the use of guttural vocals, blending the vocals more with the atmosphere of the music.
+I’ve grown to appreciate a wide range of high and low screaming styles in metal, but I still haven’t been able to warm up to gutturals.
+To me, the way they are incorporated in this album is just right.